snu-sf-class/sf202401/README.md

 **Check errata (in Issues) regularly!**

+**Check again that the code compiles without error before submission.**

 - Replace `FILL_IN_HERE` with your code in P**.v.
 - If you can't complete a proof, just put `Abort.` after `Proof.` (Do not use `admit.`, `Admitted`, etc.)
 - Please check `README` file of each assignment.